 I Make My Own Raises

 A stable income is a wonderful thing–until it isn’t.
 Aside from the risk of layoffs or pay cuts, even the most generous and profitable organizations have caps on compensation.
 No company pays limitless bonuses or commissions.
 And the more secure a job is, the more rigid the pay structure tends to be.
-Highly stable government jobs, for instance, often have predefined pay ranges and rules that limit the situations where managers can give out pay raises or promotions.
+Highly stable government jobs, for instance, often have predefined pay ranges and limit raises to the same small cost-of-living percentage for everyone, regardless of performance.

 As an entrepreneur, however, I make my own raises.
 My willingness to work and to put my skills and experience to use are the only limits on my pay.
 I have the freedom to grow my business as large as I want it to be.
 My ability to manage it is my only constraint.
 If I want to earn more, I learn what I need to learn, or I keep expanding or looking for clients until I reach my goal.